zhenglong1603/tp/docs/UserGuide.md

 Format: `addmr ic/NRIC [al/ALLERGIES] [ill/ILLNESSES] [sur/SURGERIES] [imm/IMMUNIZATIONS]`

-parameters:
-- `NRIC`: The NRIC of the patient.
-It must be a valid NRIC number (Same as [Patient NRIC](#patient-parameters)).
-- `ALLERGIES`: (Optional) The allergies of the patient.
-It can be `None` or a string of allergies separated by commas.
-- `ILLNESSES`: (Optional) The illnesses of the patient.
-It can be `None` or a string of illnesses separated by commas.
-- `SURGERIES`: (Optional) The surgeries of the patient.
-It can be `None` or a string of surgeries separated by commas.
-- `IMMUNIZATIONS`: (Optional) The immunizations of the patient.

 Examples:
 * `addmr ic/S1234567A al/Penicillin ill/Flu sur/Appendectomy imm/Flu Vaccine`
 * `addmr ic/T0260144G al/None ill/None sur/None imm/None`